microsoft/industry/Healthcare/solutions/IoMT/README.md

 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](#TODO)

+The deployment outputs will provide the details required to setup the synch between Azure Healthcare APIs and Dataverse in Dynamics 365.

 ## Policies

 Custom Policies for the industry specific services used in this solution can be found in the folder [`./Policies/PolicyDefinitions/HealthCareApis`](./Policies/PolicyDefinitions/HealthCareApis).
 These policies can be deployed using: